nigelp/SwitchAI/docs/source/superclients/browser.rst

 Browser
 =======

-The Browser is an SuperClient that extends the functionalities of a SwitchAI client used for chat.
-It enables the AI model to access a website to perform various tasks such as information extraction, summarization, indexing, or answering questions about the website's content.
+Browser is an SuperClient that extends the functionalities of a chat SwitchAI client.
+It enables an LLM to access a website to perform various tasks such as information extraction, summarization, indexing, or answering questions about the website's content.

 Here is an example of how to use it: